James Bradley faces five federal charges

 A news release from prosecutors didn’t say when Bradley will next appear in court.

-The tractor-trailer was found parked at a Walmart in San Antonio on July 23 and an employee at the store called police.
-Bradley told police he was driving from Laredo to San Antonio.
-According to a criminal complaint filed in July, Bradley also said the trailer refrigeration system didn't work.
+The tractor-trailer was found parked at a Walmart in San Antonio early Sunday morning after an employee at the store called police.

 Temperatures in San Antonio that weekend reached 100 degrees.